Why Your LinkedIn Profile Needs More Love

 How often should I update my LinkedIn profile?

-Should my LinkedIn profile match my CV exactly?
+Should my LinkedIn match my CV?

-Do recruiters really search LinkedIn for candidates?
+Do recruiters really use LinkedIn to find candidates?

 Can LinkedIn activity hurt my job search?